wilcooo/TagPro-ModFather/README.md

   + Gimmick
   + Beta

 Tags should be given conservative, an in-game modifier with just settings on the homepage shouldn't also be 'out-game'.
 A script that puts a statistic on every ball shouldn't be 'visual', because the purpose of the script is being informative.
 People won't click 'visual' if they want to get statistics scrits.
-'Spectating' tag should only be given too scripts specifically made for speccers, not to visual enhancing scripts that also happen look nice while spectating.
+'Spectating' tag should only be given to scripts specifically made for speccers, not to visual enhancing scripts that also happen to look nice while spectating.

 ### Hosting options
 **reddit**: scripts should be posted to /r/ModFather in a certain format.
 They can be edited by only the original poster though :/ upvotes can just be a reddit plugin (maybe).
 Installs?
 No idea